BHAC-QGP: three-dimensional MHD simulations of relativistic heavy-ion collisions, II. Application to Au-Au collisions: Results of Numerical Simulations for Heavy-Ion Collisions

-Investigating the elliptic flow is particularly useful as it is related to the initial anisotropy, as well as it is sensitive to the equation of state, which governs the evolution of the fluid.
-In order to find out if the strong external magnetic field also has an influence on the momentum anisotropy, we calculated $v_2$ for heavy-ion collisions with and without external magnetic fields.
-Although the magnetic fields are strong, especially outside the fireball, they seem to have no significant effect for the energy normally relevant for heavy-ion collisions.
-This was already suggested by Fig.\ \ref{Fig:CorrectnessComparison3} and confirmed by the results obtained via ECHO-QGP \cite{Inghirami:2016iru}.
-Nevertheless, the magnetic field influences the expansion of the fireball, especially for peripheral collisions as discussed with Fig.\ \ref{Fig:HIC-Evolution2}.
-In particular, a sufficiently strong magnetic field contributes a significant portion to the total energy density of the fireball and as a result of this additional energy density, many more particles can be produced.
-This can be seen in Fig.\ \ref{Fig:EffectOfBfield1}, where we have increased each component of the magnetic field by a factor of either two, three, or four.
-In this figure, lines of different color refer to different amplifications compared to the standard value of the magnetic field.
-However, the magnetic field is not strong enough to add sufficient magnetic energy density, which scales quadratically with the magnetic field, for the production of pions.
-On the other hand, a higher magnetic field strength also leads to stronger magnetic pressures, and total pressure gradients, resulting in a stronger expansion, and, ultimately to particles with higher transverse momentum.
-Since these pressure gradients are also not isotropic, they further amplify the anisotropy.
-This ultimately leads to an enhanced elliptic flow, as highlighted by Fig.\ \ref{Fig:EffectOfBfield2}.
+Investigating elliptic flow is particularly useful, as it is related to the initial anisotropy and is sensitive to the equation of state, which governs the fluid's evolution.
+To determine whether strong external magnetic fields influence the momentum anisotropy, we calculated $v_2$ for heavy-ion collisions with and without magnetic fields.
+Although the magnetic fields are strong, especially outside the fireball, they appear to have no significant effect on the energy scales relevant to heavy-ion collisions.
+This can be seen in Fig.~\ref{Fig:comparison_plot_diffB} and Fig.~\ref{Fig:comparison_plot_rapidity_diffB}, where we have plotted the results for ideal hydrodynamics without magnetic field (labelled $0|B|$ in these figures), alongside those for the standard magnetic field strength as computed in ideal RMHD (labelled $1|B|$ in these figures).
+Comparing these two curves in the figures shows that the magnetic field produced in heavy-ion collisions does not significantly impact these observables.
+This conclusion is further supported by the results obtained via \texttt{ECHO-QGP} \cite{Inghirami:2016iru}.